rossberg/camp/README.txt

   Library pane is open.

 * Dividers: Drag the dividers between Browser and Views, or between the individual view tables.
-The configuration will be remembered per folder!
+The configuration of view dividers will be remembered per folder!

 * Text Size: Use the + and - keys with Ctrl/Command (or the context menu from the Control pane) to adjust the size of all text in table, list, and edit